 Lack Of Independence

-Another reason your elderly parents may be so prone to anger is that they’re unhappy about having to give up their independence.
+Another reason your elderly parents may be displaying aggressive outbursts is that they’re unhappy about having to give up their independence not to mention difficulties they may have with daily routine tasks.

 Think about it – they have either lived on their own or with your other parent or a step-parent for years, but nowadays, they may struggle to get out of bed.

-Sometimes seniors have problems dressing themselves, cooking, or doing other activities throughout their day, so they need more help.
+Sometimes elderly individuals have problems dressing themselves, cooking, or doing other activities throughout their day, so they need more help.

 This is not only frustrating, it can be a source of embarrassment as well.